thenickygee/pm2-ui/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page auto-updates as you edit `app/page.js`.
+Open [http://localhost:3000](http://localhost:3000) (or the port your app starts on) to view it in your browser.

 ## Features ✨